 My family has grown to accept this part of me, which is why there were no questions asked when I showed them the video of how to make these little mushroom lights.
-They knew it’s another ‘necessity’, and it’s obviously our next family project.
+They knew it was another ‘necessity’, and it’s obviously our next family project.

 - SMD LEDs

 - Stiff wire

 - Wood (driftwood, bark, etc)

 - Battery box for 3 x AA batteries, with built-in switch

 - Plastic food wrap

 - Wire cutters

 - Small pliers